gvwilson/thirdbit/src/fiction/makers-return/index.md

 "I understand," Captain Leung replied, his tone just as casual.
-"And no harm done—it takes a lot more than a bit of electricity to faze one of those Z-models.
+"And no harm done—it takes a lot more than a bit of electricity to faze one of those Z-units.
 As I'm sure you know,"
 he added,
 nodding toward the larger bot standing behind the newcomers.